MarcoWorms/learn.js/README.md

 shirt.price // 19.90

 // Objects allow you to structure "new data types" that are specific to your
 // problem's needs.
-Here is a secret: all the types we've ween until now are
+Here is a secret: all the types we've seen until now are
 // built on top of an "Object" because everything in JS is an Object.This will
 // make more sense as you learn more concepts.